Full asciinema demo can be found here: https://asciinema.org/a/226632

 Install Rook Operator (Ceph storage for k8s):

-helm repo add rook-stable https://charts.rook.io/stablehelm install --wait --name rook-ceph --namespace rook-ceph-system rook-stable/rook-cephsleep 110
+helm install --wait --name rook-ceph --namespace rook-ceph-system rook-stable/rook-ceph

 Output: